cdsittampalam/documentation/docs/Partner API.md

 While testing and using the API, learn about the [API endpoints](#api-endpoints), follow the steps in the [quick-start guide](#quick-start-guide), and refer to the [Reference Docs](/api).

-Setting up the sandbox and production keys will require you to generate a public and private key pair via OpenSSL.
-You will also need to use signature and cryptographic nonce generation tools specific to your programming environment.
+Setting up the sandbox and production keys requires you to generate a public and private key pair via OpenSSL.
+You also need to use signature and cryptographic nonce generation tools specific to your programming environment.
 If necessary, take time to familiarise yourself with these tools.

 Further Assistance